Adult Re-Education Fund

 Margaret was born in Fortville on October 8, 1905, and with the high standards established by her parents, she would spend the next 100 years accomplishing “much more than most women” during this time.

 Applicants must be graduating seniors of Mt.
 Vernon High School, female, and have been accepted into a post-secondary institution, and plan to pursue a bachelor’s degree in education, business, and/or accounting.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Mike Johnson Memorial Scholarship Endowment Fund

 The Mike Johnson Memorial Scholarship was established to provide educational support for a deserving graduate of Mt.
 Vernon High School.
 Applicants must be graduating seniors of Mt.
-Vernon High School, be residents of Hancock County, Indiana, be within the top one-third academically of their class, but not ranked among the top ten students, and be members of the Student Staff/Student Council.
-Preference may be given to a male member of the Student Staff/Student Council.
-See guidebook for a complete list of requirements.
+Vernon High School, be residents of Hancock County, Indiana, be within the top one-third academically of their class, but not ranked among the top ten students, and be members of the student staff/student council.
+Preference may be given to a male member of the student staff/student council.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Judy and Howard Jones Scholarship Endowment Fund